-(vi) During the year ended June 30, 2020, the Company received a recovery notice, dated 25 October 2019, under section 137(2) and 138(1) of the Ordinance amounting to Rs 388.05 million for tax year 2018 conveying the rejection of Company's claim of tax credit under section 65D of the Ordinance.
+(vi) During the year ended June 30, 2020, the Company received a recovery notice, dated October 25, 2019 under section 137(2) and 138(1) of the Ordinance amounting to Rs 388.05 million for tax year 2018 conveying the rejection of Company's claim of tax credit under section 65D of the Ordinance.
 The Company filed an appeal before CIR (A) who decided the appeal against the Company through order dated February 18, 2020.
 Being aggrieved, the Company filed an appeal before ATIR who also upheld the decision of CIR (A) through order dated September 14, 2020.
-Being aggrieved, the Company filed reference application before Honorable Lahore High Court on September 28, 2020 which is pending adjudication.
-Till the next hearing date, the Honorable Lahore Hight Court has provided interim relief to the Company.
+Being aggrieved, the Company filed reference application before Honorable Lahore High Court on September 28, 2020 who set aside the ATIR order through decision dated May 8, 2024 and remanded back for considering the specific exemptions available to the Company.
+The case is pending for adjudication with ATIR.